Prune & Train Your Eden Climbing Rose, why and when to prune your climbing roses.

 It doesn’t matter that they cross over each other.
 Pruning climbers is different than the bush roses.
-There is one green cane that you see going straight up and is tucked into the arbor at the top on the right.
-That cane was a bit too stiff so I just let it go straight up and if you can see on the left the old cane I had let remain on the plant is tied up to the left side of the arbor.
-These will also put out lateral canes but most importantly they will do so at the top, producing flowers so I will have roses from top to bottom on this rose come Summer.
+There is one green cane that you see going straight up.
+It is tucked into the arbor at the top on the right.
+That cane was a bit too stiff so I just let it go straight up.
+If you can see on the left the old cane I had let remain on the plant is tied up to the left side of the arbor.
+These will also put out lateral canes but at the top.
+Producing flowers so I will have roses from top to bottom on this arbor.

 Last but not least I do some clean up around the base.
-In many gardens you don’t want to leave any rose debris around the base because of diseases and what not, but I don’t have those issues so I don’t get too up in arms over picking up every leaf.
+In many areas you don’t want to leave any rose debris around the base of your plant.
+Some struggle with diseases and pests.
+I don’t have those issues so I don’t get too up in arms over picking up every leaf.
 But you may have to in your area.

 I have a pretty thick layer of pine straw mulch around the base so I just top that off with some chicken manure.
 It is fresh from the pen but I don’t worry about burning my plants.
 When they are dormant and not actively growing this will do them no harm.
 Plus the extra carbon in the thick pine straw mulch dilutes the high nitrogen of the chicken manure.
 I have been doing this for years and I get the best results and lots of worms!